 - 1 teaspoon sesame oil

-- 1 tablespoon sesame seeds for garnish optional
+- 1 tablespoon sesame seeds optional for garnish

 Instructions